 Queensland has the largest slipway in northern Australia, the capacity to lift vessels up to 1120 tonnes and slip vessels up to 3000 tonnes, and our companies can refit and repair a range of defence, commercial and recreational vessels and provide through-life support.

 We have further capabilities in communication and control systems, fibre composites manufacture, and design and engineering support.

 The Queensland Government has been a longstanding advocate of the marine industry and continues to support events such as the Sanctuary Cove International Boat Show, the Australian Superyacht and Marine Export industry conference (ASMEX) and Pacific maritime conferences.

-Queensland organisations conduct world-class research in hypersonics, surveillance technologies, robotics and unmanned systems.
+Queensland organisations conduct world-class research in hypersonics, surveillance technologies, artificial intelligence, robotics and uncrewed systems.
 We also have capability in microelectronics and microwave, radio frequency communications, geospatial and simulation technologies, and have autoclaves supporting fibre composite development.

 A number of programs have been established to help build Australia's defence industry.
 Queensland's defence industry hubs in Townsville and Ipswich help businesses become ‘defence ready’ and access state, national and global defence supply chain opportunities.